Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Simulation

 \subsection{Competing Methods}

-We conducted comprehensive simulation studies to evaluate the performance of our proposed DMMR framework from multiple perspectives, including heterogeneity pursuit, feature selection, parameter estimation, and clustering.
-To evaluate clustering performance, we considered several baseline approaches that do not incorporate covariate information, including K-Means clustering applied to clr-transformed compositional data (K-Means), hierarchical clustering using Bray-Curtis dissimilarity with complete linkage (HC), and the DMM model without covariates adjustment (DMM).
-To benchmark regularized parameter estimation, we included the naive DMMR model without regularization (DMMR(0)) as the most direct comparative method.
+We conducted comprehensive simulation studies to evaluate the performance of our proposed DMMR framework across the non-penalized (DMMR-NP), penalized (DMMR-P), and adaptively penalized (DMMR-AP) variants from multiple perspectives, including clustering, feature selection, heterogeneity pursuit, and parameter estimation.
+To evaluate clustering performance, we considered several baseline approaches that do not incorporate covariate information, including K-Means clustering applied to clr-transformed compositional data (K-Means), hierarchical clustering using Bray-Curtis dissimilarity with complete linkage (HC), and the DMM model without covariate adjustment (DMM).